 Showcase: Dagesh – Jewish Art in Context

 Dagesh – Jewish Art in Context by DialoguePerspectives e.
 V. enables the visibility of diverse artistic forms of expression by Jews.
-Current films from the Dagesh network are presented here: u.
-A. Irina Dzhus Anticon, Matan Tal My Sister Shira, Marccela Moreno Shemira, Ron Segal Adam, Soso Dumbadze Ein Zufall
+Current films from the Dagesh network are presented here: Irina Dzhus Anticon, Matan Tal My Sister Shira, Marccela Moreno Shemira, Ron Segal Adam, Soso Dumbadze Ein Zufall

 In cooperation with Dagesh – Jewish Art in Context by DialoguePerspectives e.V.